Skip to Content

 In general, LGBT is not an issue in sex education in school, the activist says.
 “Terms like transgender or homosexuality are not even mentioned.
 In the few hours of sex education that is mandatory, only the biological basics are explained.
 I don’t think the children can understand anything in this brevity.
 There is no question of balanced teaching here because only one perspective is presented.”

-Many teachers would even support, or at least not stop, bullying of LGBT students, knows Maryna Shevtsova, program coordinator at TERGO, who has been researching the issue of a safe and healthy school environment for LGBT students in Ukraine for years.
+Many teachers would even support, or at least not stop, bullying of LGBT students, according to Maryna Shevtsova, program coordinator at TERGO.
+She has been researching the issue of a safe and healthy school environment for LGBT students in Ukraine for years.

 Proud of my son - Schwul in der Ukraine © www.061.ua